oizy404/SQL-Data-Source/README.md

 * `SQL Subquery` SQL statement that has another SQL query embedded in the WHERE or the HAVING clause.
 * `SQL CASE` provide if-then-else type of logic to SQL.
 * `SQL CONCATENATE` combines multiple character strings together.
+* `SQL CONVERT` converts data from one data type to another.